shinken-solutions/shinken/doc/source/08_configobjects/host.rst

 service_excludes
   This variable may be used to *exclude* a service from a host.
 It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should **NOT** have one (or more, comma separated) services defined.
 This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
 See :ref:`inheritance description<advanced/objectinheritance>` for more details.
+  This will be **ignored** if there is *service_includes*

+service_includes
+  This variable may be used to *include only* a service from a host.
+It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should **have only** one (or more, comma separated) services defined.
+This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
+See :ref:`inheritance description<advanced/objectinheritance>` for more details.
+  This variable is considered **before** *service_excludes*

 labels
   This variable may be used to place arbitrary labels (separated by comma character).
 Those labels may be used in other configuration objects such as :ref:`business rules <medium/business-rules>` grouping expressions.